caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Can be rapidly built and massively reproduced, can be constructed with light machines and small tools by local residents and volunteers.

-Sustainability should be considered by means of environment-friendly,energy-sufficient and renewable resources as well as new materials.
+Sustainability should be considered by means of eco-friendliness, energy-sufficiency, and renewable resources as well as new materials.

 Safety and Comfort:
 Structural safety requirements should be fulfilled.
 Fireproof materials should be considered.
-Excellent building physics performance including daylight conditions, ventilation system , insulation and cooling system.
+Excellent building physics performance including daylight conditions, ventilation system, and insulation and cooling system.
 Simple lighting system, ventilation fans and temporary power generation.
 Measures against insects or snakes.
 Rainwater treatment including collection and recycling.

 Psychological aid and humanistic concerns：
-Take Psychological counseling and comforting into consideration.
-Reflect humanitarianism concern.
+Take psychological counseling and comforting into consideration.
+Reflect on humanitarianism concerns.
-Possible to use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.
+Possible to use additional elements like pictures & articles and music with the themes such as Global Citizen and Boundless Love.

-Building height: restricted to be no more than two storeys high.
+Building height: No more than two stories high.

-**Additional merits**
+**Additional Merits**
 Construction and operation costing:
-Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.
+Cost estimation should be provided as clear as possible; consider comprehensive cost and the factual effect of disaster relief.

 **Category B. Post-disaster Reconstruction (GARSB):**

-Permanent Housings.
+Permanent Housing.

 **Design requirements:**